Sign In / Sign Out

 - Map and Locations

-Students are able to earn zero, two, or three credits for their internship experience combined with the coursework for HON 484.
+Students are able to earn zero, one, two, or three credits for their internship experience combined with the coursework for HON 484.
 See the table below for more information regarding the for-credit and zero-credit options for HON 484.

 Remember, this is a class with actual graded coursework beyond your time at the internship site.
 Be aware that you will not receive credit for just showing up to your internship and not participating in the class.